drocheam/optrace/docs/source/details/tracing.rst

 However, for the tracing process, a vector-based formulation is more convenient as it avoids the need to calculate any angles directly.

-The following figure illustrates the refraction of a ray on a curved surface.
+The following figure illustrates the refraction of a ray at a curved surface.

 .. figure:: ../images/refraction_interface.svg